janmax/Hallgrim/docs/tasks.rst

 of choices is specified in the ``choices`` field, which has to be exported.
 The syntax is very straight forward for both types of question.

 The answers are shuffled by ILIAS by default.
-To disable this behaviour add this to the meta field.
+To disable this behavior add this to the meta field.

 .. code-block:: python